 Do your research and try your best to understand the human mind.
 Figure out how it works and why your thoughts are occurring as they are.
 Whether you had a severe fight with a colleague or shifted to a new place in a different town, environments and events can significantly impact your thought processes.
 They also affect your conscious and subconscious mind.

 Similarly, if you have a known disease or condition, learn more about it.
 The chances are that your unusual thoughts come from either the disease itself or as a side effect of the medications you are taking.

 Knowing the origin of your thoughts will help you realize the actual problem and figure out how to manage it.

 If you think your subconscious mind is sending you signals, use your conscious mind to be aware of these thoughts and identify them correctly.
 Accept them.
 This does not mean that you believe your thoughts and let them have their effect on you.
 Instead, it means that you consciously realize that you are having these thoughts and acknowledge them as they are without trying to change them.
 This approach is the best out of all and has the most long-lasting effect if done correctly.

 Various psychological exercises are implemented as part of behavioral therapy.
-One of these is a 3-minute exercise to control your thoughts.
+One of these is a 3-minute exercise to control your emotions and thoughts.
 It involves sitting back and visualizing your thoughts as clouds over your head.
 All you have to do is let them pass over you.
 There is no reason to push them away or try to grab them.
 Simply see them float and move on from cloud to cloud.